MatejBursik/TenOne_cloud_ai/UK_housing/README.md

     Exploring correlations and outliers about the price.

-4) date_of_transfer.ipynb and forcasting_data.ipynb
+4) date_of_transfer.ipynb and forecasting_data.ipynb

-    These notebooks explore 'date_of_transfer' and forcasting data.
+    These notebooks explore 'date_of_transfer' and forecasting data.
 Base on the exploration, they create final specialized datasets for different experiments and use cases.

 ## Data source
 [Link](https://www.kaggle.com/datasets/hm-land-registry/uk-housing-prices-paid/data)